xavidop/blog/genkit/_posts/2026-05-16-genkitx-temporal-durable-genkit-flows.md

 - `temporal(options?)` — the Genkit plugin.
 - `defineTemporalFlow(ai, config, fn)` — define a flow and register it for Temporal execution.
 - `startTemporalWorker(options?)` — start a Worker process.
-- `executeFlowWorkflow(flow, input, options?)` — run a flow inside a Workflow and await the result.
+- `executeTemporalFlow(flow, input, options?)` — run a flow inside a Workflow and await the result.
-- `startFlowWorkflow(flow, input, options?)` — same, but returns the `WorkflowHandle` for fire-and-forget / signalling.
+- `startTemporalFlow(flow, input, options?)` — same, but returns the `WorkflowHandle` for fire-and-forget / signalling.
 - `runGenkitFlowActivity` — the underlying activity, re-exported so you can combine it with your own activities.
 - `registerTemporalFlow(name, flow)` — manually register a flow that was defined elsewhere (useful when wrapping flows you don't own).